 Learn about tennis elbow, or lateral epicondylitis, with Dr. Brian Gruber, MD, MBA, board certified orthopedic surgeon and founder of Integrated Orthopedics in Phoenix, Arizona.

-Tennis elbow is initially treated conservatively.
+Tennis elbow primarily is a clinical diagnosis.
+Pain with resisted wrist extension is one of the classic diagnostic findings and can happen over time or come on suddenly.
 Early treatment includes an anti-inflammatory like ibuprofen.
-As discomfort with tennis elbow increases, we will do guided injections of steroid.
-Ultrasound guided steroid injections for tennis elbow work very well and work quickly.
+As discomfort increases, we will do guided injections of a steroid.
+Ultrasound guided steroid injections for tennis elbow work very well and quickly.

-Tennis elbow surgery is an outpatient procedure, is minimally invasive and takes about 20 minutes to perform.
+The surgery is an outpatient procedure, is minimally invasive and takes about 20 minutes to perform.
 We open the EDC tendon and book it open and then see the ECB tendon – this is the problem tendon.
 We excise the ECB tendon from the bone.
 The ECB tendon is removed and we don’t miss it.